 Its the biggest week for the Project since works commenced!

-Cessnock City Council is improving Cooper and Charlton Streets, Cessnock with road pavement improvement, new raised threshold treatment, drainage works, new footpath paving, installation of planter boxes, street trees and street furniture.
-Works will also include the reinstallation of a roundabout and associated signs and line markings.
+Cessnock City Council is improving Cooper and Charlton Streets, Cessnock with road pavement improvement, new raised threshold treatment, drainage works, new footpath paving, street trees, vegetation, and street furniture.

 Night-time work will commence Tuesday 16 July 2019 to Thursday 18 July 2019 from 8pm-5am.